Latest News

 World-class professors.
 An extraordinary learning experience where close-knit communities offer the best of big and small.
 Renowned graduates and innovation.
 This is U of T.

-U of T marks Orange Shirt Day, National Day for Truth and Reconciliation
+U of T community commemorates Orange Shirt Day, National Day for Truth and Reconciliation